Last Updated on 7 May 2024 by Cycloscope

 Are bone-conduction headphones any good?

 Bone conduction technology delivers audio through the cheekbones.
-Of course the sensitivity of your bones is not even close to that of your eardrums, so don’t expect the same experience as traditional earphones.
-Bone conduction headphones though are absolutely great for podcast and audiobooks.
+Of course, the sensitivity of your bones is not even close to that of your eardrums, so don’t expect the same experience as traditional earphones.
+Bone conduction headphones though are absolutely great for podcasts and audiobooks.